iamginjala/Flask-/README.md

-This repo is about flask projects using python
+This repo contains  python Flask projects

+fell free to use it